Lake Springfield: History

 The effort to build the lake was led by longtime city Utilities Commissioner Willis J. Spaulding.
 Voters approved a bond referendum in 1930 to pay for part of the lake.
-Spaulding Dam is named after the commissioner, who oversaw Springfield’s electric and water departments from 1909 until 1943.
-In the end, however, federal relief programs such as the Works Progress Administration paid much of the lake’s $5.64 million cost.
+Spaulding Dam is named after the commissioner, who oversaw Springfield's electric and water departments from 1909 until 1943.
+In the end, however, federal relief programs such as the Works Progress Administration paid much of the lake's $5.64 million cost.
+110 properties were purchased in order to build the lake.
 Most of those who owned land needed for the lake were willing sellers, thanks partly to the Great Depression, but not all.
-Leander Shoup had to be “escorted from his land by the sheriff and ten deputies,” according to a City Water, Light and Power history of the lake.
+Leander Shoup had to be "escorted from his land by the sheriff and ten deputies," according to a City Water, Light and Power history of the lake.